 On December 16, 2019, Pembina filed articles of amendment under the ABCA to create the Series 23, Series 24, Series 25 and Series 26 Class A Preferred Shares.
-Pursuant to the Kinder Acquisition, all of the outstanding KML Series 1 and 3 Preferred Shares were exchanged for Series 23 and 25 Class A Preferred Shares, respectively.
+Pursuant to the Kinder Morgan Canada Acquisition, all of the outstanding KML Series 1 and 3 Preferred Shares were exchanged for Series 23 and 25 Class A Preferred Shares, respectively.
 The Series 23 and 25 Class A Preferred Shares have substantially the same terms and conditions as the previously outstanding KML Series 1 and 3 Preferred Shares.
-The Series 24 and 26 Class A Preferred Shares have substantially the same terms and conditions as the KML Series 2 and 4 Preferred Shares.
+The Series 24 and 26 Class A Preferred Shares have substantially the same terms have substantially the same terms and conditions as the KML Series 2 and 2 class A Preferred Shares.